-Repeatable field groups help you build advanced sites simply.
+Repeatable field groups help you easily build advanced sites.
 More importantly, they make it easier to manage content without risking to break the front-end design.

 A custom field lets you add one piece of information to a post, page or custom post type.
 A repeatable fields group lets you add lists of information.
 You can think of repeatable field groups as a table, containing rows for each of the items and columns for their different fields.

 For example, here is a repeatable fields group, which we’ve set-up to display a gallery on the front-end.

 In this example, the “gallery” is the list and each of the items in the gallery needs several pieces of information to display (an image, description and optional link).

 When you use repeatable field groups, you completely separate between content editing and how the content appears on the front-end.
 Editors will use the table-structure in the WordPress admin, which shows the different fields for each item.
 The repeatable field group displays on the front-end using a template.

 - Editors can add, modify and remove items without (you) worrying about breaking the site on the front-end.

 - You can display the exact same information, or parts of it, in different ways.